 If you’re up for an adventure, lying down on an exercise ball gives tricep extensions a new perspective.
 While maintaining careful balance on the ball and keeping your pelvis parallel to the ground, lift two dumbbells above your head with your palms facing each other.
 You’ll also feel this one in your forearms!

-Track your arm gains and more when you sign up for our annual PRO plan.
+Track your arm gains and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!